 An estimated 310 deaths, including 176 Langtang residents, 80 foreigners, and 10 army personal lost their lives.
 More than 100 bodies have never been recovered, buried in the impenetrable mix of ice and rock (some estimates 30m deep in areas).
 Today the walking trail passes over the site and provides trekkers with a strange feeling knowing that bodies still remain below.

 People of Nepal are inspiringly resilient and continuously show high resolve in the face of severe adversity.
-One of the world's poorest countries is still recovering and tourism back to the country and areas affected is significantly important to help people in affected areas.
+One of the world's poorest countries is still recovering and tourism back to the country and areas affected is significantly important to help communities in these areas.

 Would you like to help us make a sustainable difference in Nepal?
 Join us on our upcoming trips, visit www.thisworldexists.org/nepal for more information or to reserve your spot today.